- Municipal Court

 Seating is limited in the courtroom.
 Do not bring friends or relatives if it’s not necessary.

 CitationsPlease allow three business days, from the date of your citation, if you need to contact the court regarding your citation.

-PaymentsMost payments can be made in person at the Bulverde Municipal Court, by phone, or online (see below); additionally, you may use the 24-hour drop box located at the City Hall building to the right of the front doors.
+PaymentsMost payments can be made in person at the Bulverde Municipal Court, by phone (1-800-444-1187), online or by mail; additionally, you may use the 24-hour drop box located at the City Hall building to the right of the front doors.

 The court clerks can’t authorize payment plans.
 If you need to make payment arrangements, you must appear in court on your designated court date.
 Without prior authorization from the Judge and/or Prosecutor, all payments must be made in full on the due date/court date.